AIvaluateXR: An Evaluation Framework for on-Device AI in XR with Benchmarking Results: Research Methods and Materials

 \subsection{LLM Deployment on XR Devices}

 We aim to deploy the \glspl{llm} locally on XR devices.
 For this purpose, we customize the Llama.cpp library \cite{meta2023introducingLLaMA} and build it for the four target XR devices.
 The resulting application is capable of loading various appropriately sized \gls{gguf} models.
 Our deployment leverages the functionalities of \llama, allowing us to run basic \glspl{llm} tasks, and adjust various parameters.
 For example, to evaluate different aspects in an experiment, we can control various parameters such as prompt length in \emph{Prompt Processing} (\gls{pp}) and the size of the token set in \emph{Token Generation} (\gls{tg}).
 To benchmark the models on various devices, the top-level scripts in Llama.cpp are compiled into binary executable files.
-These binaries include scripts specifically designed for testing both execution speed and model quality. \dk{ For Apple Vision Pro, we utilized Xcode\footnote{\url{https://developer.apple.com/xcode/}}, Apple's official IDE, to build and deploy testing scripts directly to the device.
-For the remaining three devices, the testing was performed via a shell interface opened through \gls{adb}.} In our current study, we selected 17 models, each running on the four chosen devices.
+These binaries include scripts specifically designed for testing both execution speed and model quality.
+For Apple Vision Pro, we utilized Xcode\footnote{\url{https://developer.apple.com/xcode/}}, Apple's official IDE, to build and deploy testing scripts directly to the device.
+For the remaining three devices, the testing was performed via a shell interface opened through \gls{adb}.
+In this study, all 17 selected models were deployed on each of the four devices.

-\dk{Due to compatibility constraints with Llama.cpp, we conducted testing exclusively on the CPU for Magic Leap 2, Meta Quest 3, and Vivo X100s Pro.
+Due to compatibility constraints with Llama.cpp, we conducted testing exclusively on the CPU for Magic Leap 2, Meta Quest 3, and Vivo X100s Pro.
 As a smartphone, the Vivo X100s Pro theoretically supports GPU inference through frameworks like TensorFlow Lite or ONNX Runtime, but Llama.cpp does not currently offer GPU inference support for this device.
 Similarly, Magic Leap 2 and Meta Quest 3, being XR-specific devices, lack user-accessible GPU inference capabilities compatible with Llama.cpp.
 In contrast, Apple Vision Pro supports GPU inference via Metal, which we used in our experiments.
-These device and framework limitations necessitated restricting inference to CPUs for the first three devices.}
+These device and framework limitations necessitated restricting inference to CPUs for the first three devices.